 Much more common than complete Bálint's syndrome is isolated hemisensory neglect.
 This is readily observed in the visual modality.
 Patients ignore the contralesional side of space, demonstrable by tests such as line bisection and copying a drawing (see R.A.
 McCarthy's lectures).
 It is not uncommon for neglect to recover somewhat, at which time a phenomenon termed extinction can be demonstrated (not to be confused with the learning theory use of the term!): patients can see objects on their left and their right, but if the two objects are presented simultaneously, they only report the one on their right.
-Neglect of the left-hand side of space, which follows lesions of the right inferior parietal lobule (areas 39 and 40), is much more common than neglect of the right-hand side of space.
-This is surprising, and may be because the right parietal cortex is specialized for global spatial processing, making dysfunction obvious, whereas the left parietal cortex is specialized for local processing, such as of sub-parts of objects (see Robertson & Rafal, 2000 for interesting examples).
+Neglect of the left-hand side of space, which follows lesions of the right inferior parietal lobule (areas 39 and 40), is more common and/or more severe than neglect of the right-hand side of space.
+This is surprising; one part of the explanation may be that the right parietal cortex is specialized for global spatial processing, making dysfunction obvious, whereas the left parietal cortex is specialized for local processing, such as of sub-parts of objects (see Robertson & Rafal, 2000 for interesting examples).